intel-lab-lkp/linux/Documentation/arch/x86/kernel-stacks.rst

 The question about the '?' preceding function names in an x86 stacktrace keeps popping up, here's an indepth explanation.
-It helps if the reader stares at print_context_stack() and the whole machinery in and around arch/x86/kernel/dumpstack.c.
+It helps if the reader stares at 'question mark' and the whole machinery in and around arch/x86/kernel/dumpstack.c.

 Adapted from Ingo's mail, Message-ID: <20150521101614.GA10889@gmail.com>: